Investigating the efficiency of marginalising over discrete parameters in Bayesian computations: Methods

 \subsection{Models and marginalisation}

-We compare the impact of marginalisation for three types of models: two- and three-component Gaussian mixture models, and the Dawid–Skene model for categorical ratings.
-We describe these models below, including the prior distributions we use for Bayesian inference.
+Here we describe the Gaussian mixture models and the Dawid–Skene model that we used for the generation and analysis of simulated data, including the prior distributions we chose for Bayesian inference.
 We include two versions of the likelihood functions: (i)~`full' versions, that include the discrete variables; and (ii)~marginalised versions, where the discrete variables are marginalised out.